tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Similar to KanjiDamage.
 You study kanji in isolation using the order presented in a book called "Remembering the Kanji".
-Depending on the Anki deck you download, you are given premade mnemonics or you're encouraged to make them yourself.
+Depending on the Anki deck you download, you are given premade mnemonics, or you're encouraged to make them yourself.
 Kanji readings are not taken into account, instead the method insists on learning them in the wild from native content.

 Choose only one of the above methods.
 No matter what option you pick, don't bother learning to write the characters just yet.
 To learn how to write by hand you need to be able to read some Japanese first.
-There are better ways to learn writing which are going to be [discussed](writing-japanese.html) later on this site.
+There are better ways to learn to write which are going to be [discussed](writing-japanese.html) later on this site.